iota-community/IOTA-eXperience-Team/.github/ISSUE_TEMPLATE/meeting-template.md

 # Links

-Minutes Google Doc: < Insert Google Doc Link >
+Meeting Minutes:: < Insert hackmd.io Link >

 # Agenda

-_in the future_ Extracted from xt-agenda labelled issues and pull requests from the IOTA Experience Team prior to the meeting.
+Extracted from xt-agenda labelled issues and pull requests from the IOTA Experience Team prior to the meeting.

 * Point 1
 * Point 2